Common Name: weeping willow, white willow

 Where it is native to:

-The weeping willow is not native to North America, it has been on the continent since the 1700s though, and has become a recognizable species for having a beautiful, broad, and loose crown.
 It was originally native to Europe, Northern Africa, and Central Asia until it was moved across seas by colonizers.
 It quickly spread and naturalized in much of North America.

 Susceptible to numerous disease problems including blights, powdery mildew, leaf spots, and cankers.
-The white willow can also be host to many insect pests including aphids, scale, borers, lacebugs, and caterpillars.
+The white willow can also be host to many insect pests including aphids, scale, borers, lace bugs, and caterpillars.
 The wood of this tree is weak and prone to cracking or breaking, its branches may be damaged by ice and snow build-up.
 The willow has shallow and aggressive roots that may clog sewers or drains and make gardening underneath trees difficult.

 Known Varieties and Their Traits: